Wingman4l7/trollbot/README.md

 ### About ###
 This is a simple IRC bot implemented in Node.js.
 It demonstrates:

-  - connecting / disconnecting to IRC servers
+  - connecting / disconnecting to an IRC server
   - listening & automatically replying to chat messages
   - remote command acceptance from a whitelisted user